 - How can I learn more?

-Examples of biomonitoring data include measures of lead in blood and cotinine in urine as a marker of exposure to tobacco smoke.
-Hundreds of chemicals are routinely measured in the blood and urine of a sample of US citizens through the CDC National Biomonitoring Program.
+For example, cotinine can be measured in urine as a marker of exposure to tobacco smoke.
+Hundreds of chemicals are regularly measured in a sample of the U.S. population by the CDC National Biomonitoring Program.

 In the broader public health context, biomonitoring data can be used to:

-- Target or evaluate programs and interventions to reduce exposures to chemicals
+- Inform and evaluate programs and policies to reduce exposures

-On an individual level, biomonitoring data may be used by health care providers in routine clinical practice.
-For example, in some situations or circumstances, a provider may measure for a chemical of interest, such as lead levels in blood, and compare the measured level to health-based or reference ranges in the general population.
+On an individual level, biomonitoring data can be used by health care providers.
+For example, a provider may measure a chemical of interest (such as lead level in blood) and compare the measured level to health-based or reference ranges.

-Reference ranges for many chemicals are available from the CDC National Report on Human Exposure to Environmental Chemicals.
+Reference ranges for many chemicals in the U.S. general population are available from the CDC National Report on Human Exposure to Environmental Chemicals.

-The Program collaborates with state and federal partners, such as the MDH Public Health Laboratory and CDC National Biomonitoring Program, works in close partnership with the MN Environmental Public Health Tracking Program, and is guided by recommendations of an expert Advisory Panel.
+MN Biomonitoring collaborates with state and federal partners, such as the MDH Public Health Laboratory and CDC National Biomonitoring Program, works in close partnership with the MN Tracking Program, and is guided by an expert Advisory Panel.